 Water does a lot more than just quench your thirst.
 It provides you with energy, health and vitality.
 Here are a few different purification methods used to clean water

-Distillation – steam from boiling water is recondensed and bottled.
-But while the boiling process kills bacteria, it also removes natural minerals, which makes the water tasteless and reduces its health benefits.
+Distillation – Steam from boiling water is re-condensed and bottled.
+But while the boiling process kills bacteria, it also removes natural minerals, which gives it a bland taste and reduces its nutritional value.

-Micron filtration – water is filtered through microscopic holes to eliminate microbes and contaminants.
+Micron filtration – The water is filtered through microscopic holes to remove microbes and contaminants.

-Chlorination – municipalities add chlorine disinfectant to the water supply.
+Chlorination – Municipalities add chlorine disinfectant to the water supply.
 But while chlorine is effective in killing pathogens, there are health concerns about its byproducts called trihalomethanes (THMs).
-Note: some bottled waters that are filtered with reverse osmosis also use chlorine.
+Note: some bottled waters treated by reverse osmosis are also chlorinated.